What is EV Telematics?

 Real-Time Data Reporting

 It’s worth repeating, but real-time data reporting is an effective measure of what the grid needs at any given moment.
 As this data can inform the current situation, it is beneficial in determining the best times to deploy demand or DER programs—including the estimated load shed and shift—as well as better informing any TOU rates and day-to-day demand forecasting needs.

 An evolution of DER technologies is the virtual power plant (VPP).
 A VPP is a collection of WiFi-connected DERs that program managers can access during peak events.
 Through V2G charging, dormant EV batteries can be tapped during demand events to help resupply and stabilize the grid, all through renewable energies.
 EV batteries offer a reciprocal charging opportunity featuring carbon-neutral energies that satisfy both regulatory demands while minimizing energy spending and consumption.

 In a recent poll conducted across 17 advanced economies, 72% of people around the world indicated that they are very concerned with climate change.
 In the same poll, 80% of respondents responded that they believe that a large, concerted global effort is required to mitigate the effects of climate change.
 Change is coming, whether that’s regulatory pressure designed to minimize carbon emissions or prosumer-drive tech disruption.
 EV telematics provides an opportunity to keep pace with the future.

 With EV telematics, utilities can determine optimal times to run programs that aren’t disruptive to customers.
-This improves the capabilities of either a demand response or DER program while improving the customer experience; their power stays on, electric rates are easier to manage, and program managers can capitalize on quieter, off-peak times to run their battery programs or more.
+This improves the capabilities of either a demand flexibility or DER program while improving the customer experience; their power stays on, electric rates are easier to manage, and program managers can capitalize on quieter, off-peak times to run their battery programs or more.
 EV telematics presents a win-win for a paradigm shift in the utility industry that isn’t just imminent, but here.